-The bottom cover of the MSI GF75 Thin is made of plastic, and a number of small holes are distributed to improve cooling performance.
-These small holes allow you to vaguely see the internal copper pipe structure.
+The bottom cover of the MSI GF75 Thin is made of plastic, with many small holes on the surface to enhance cooling performance.
+Through these holes, the cooling system can be faintly seen.

-First, remove all the screws that fix the bottom cover.
-There is a screw covered with MSI’s fragile sticker.
-If it is damaged, you will lose the warranty, so I recommend you not upgrade the memory and SSD yourself during the warranty period.
+First, remove all the screws securing the bottom cover.
+One of the screws is covered by a fragile sticker.
+If the sticker is damaged, the warranty will become void, so it is recommended not to upgrade the memory or SSD yourself during the warranty period.

-MSI GF75 Thin adopts a dual fan and four copper tube heat dissipation systems.
+The MSI GF75 Thin cooling system includes dual fans and four copper heat pipes.
 The CPU and GPU are covered by two heat pipes.
 The heatsink has a heat plate to cover the video memory and other components.
-A single heat pipe on each heat dissipation module has an independent air outlet to ensure heat dissipation efficiency.
+Each heat pipe in the cooling module has its own independent exhaust vent to improve cooling efficiency.

 On the left side of the battery, there is an HDD slot that can be installed with a 2.5-inch hard drive or 2.5-inch SATA SSD.
 However, MSI does not reserve an HDD caddy, so you need to purchase one if you want to add an SSD.

-This notebook provides two memory slots.
-My notebook has only one 8GB DDR4 2666 MHz memory from SK Hynix.
+This laptop has two memory slots.
+In my case, only one SK Hynix 8GB DDR4 2666 MHz memory module is installed.
 If necessary, you can add memory to form a dual-channel memory.

-This is Kingston 512GB M.2 SSD and supports NVMe protocol.
+This is the Kingston 512GB M.2 SSD, which supports the NVMe protocol.

 I want an MSI GF75 thin motherboard.
 Can I get it?
 How much will it cost?